C. Darnell Jones II: Federal judicial service

-On July 24, 2008, Jones was nominated by President George W. Bush to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Judge Bruce William Kauffman.
+With the support of Pennsylvania's United States Senators Robert P. Casey Jr. (the son of Governor Robert Casey who had nominated Jones for a judgeship in 1987) and Arlen Spector, on July 24, 2008, Jones was nominated by President George W. Bush to the seat on the United States District Court for the Eastern District of Pennsylvania vacated by Judge Bruce William Kauffman.
 Jones was confirmed by the United States Senate on September 26, 2008, and received his commission on October 30, 2008.
 He assumed senior status on March 15, 2021.
+Jones fully retired upon turning 73 in late 2022.

 Author

-In 2020, Jones was a contributing author to The National Judicial College publication, Presiding Over a Capital Case, An Electronic Benchbook for Judges, co-authoring the chapters on case management and pre-trial matters unique to capital cases (chapters 2 and 3).
-He had earlier co-authored the judicial guidebook, Presiding Over a Capital Case, A Benchbook for Judges published by The National Judicial College in 2009.'
+During his time on the Court of Common Pleas, Jones authored hundreds of legal opinions, in addition to the legal opinions he issued from 2008 to 2022 as a federal trial judge.
+In 2020, Jones was a contributing author to the National Judicial College publication, Presiding Over a Capital Case, An Electronic Benchbook for Judges, co-authoring the chapters on case management and pre-trial matters unique to capital cases (chapters 2 and 3).
+He had earlier co-authored the judicial guidebook, Presiding Over a Capital Case, A Benchbook for Judges published by the National Judicial College in 2009.'

 Awards and honors

 In 2023, Jones received the Justice William J. Brennan Jr. Distinguished Jurist Award from the Philadelphia Bar Association, given to judges who adhere “to the highest ideals of judicial service” and who have “made a significant, positive impact on the quality or administration of justice in Philadelphia….”
-In receiving the award, Jones said "the most important decision he ever made was the travel to a New Orleans suburb the week after Hurricane Katrina to help those who had lost their homes and possessions."
+In receiving the award, Jones said "the most important decision he ever made was the travel to a New Orleans suburb the week after Hurricane Katrina to help those who had lost their homes and possessions".

 In 2005, Jones was named one of the 500 leading judges in America by Lawdragon magazine.
-In October 2015, Jones presented Rogers State University’s Maurice Meyer Distinguished Endowed Lecture in Claremore, Oklahoma.
+In 2007, the Criminal Justice Section of the Philadelphia Bar Association presented Jones with its Thurgood Marshall Award for excellence.
+He also received Philadelphia's Louis D. Brandeis Law Society award for community service in 2006.
+In October 2015, Jones was chosen to present the Rogers State University’s Maurice Meyer Distinguished Endowed Lecture in Claremore, Oklahoma.
 In 2018, Jones was inducted into the Claremore Hall of Fame, having earlier been inducted into the Claremore Public Schools Foundation's Hall of Fame in 1995.